Gary Johnson: Campaign finance

 Johnson opposed the U.S. Supreme Court decision in Citizens United v.
 FEC, allowing unlimited corporate independent expenditures on political campaigns, while also encouraging full disclosure of such expenditures.

 Fiscal

 Johnson has said that he would immediately balance the federal budget, and would demand a balanced budget amendment, but maintained a state deficit.
+He has advocated passing a law allowing for state bankruptcy and expressly ruling out a federal bailout of any states.

 Healthcare

 He has stated he supports "slashing government spending", including Medicare, Medicaid, and Social Security, which would involve cutting Medicare and Medicaid by 43 percent and turning them into block grant programs, with control of spending in the hands of the states to create, in his words, "fifty laboratories of innovation."
 He has referred to Social Security as a pyramid scheme.
-He has advocated passing a law allowing for state bankruptcy and expressly ruling out a federal bailout of any states.

 Federal Reserve

 Johnson has expressed opposition to the Federal Reserve System, which he has cited as massively devaluing the strength of the U.S. dollar, and would not veto legislation to eliminate it – although he has stated that no such bill is likely to come out of Congress during his administration.
 He has also supported an audit of the central bank, and urged Members of Congress in July 2012 to vote in favor of Ron Paul's Federal Reserve Transparency Act.